Stub (electronics): Resonant stub

-While stubs function as resonant circuits, they differ from lumped element resonant circuits in that they have multiple resonant frequencies; in addition to the fundamental resonant frequency $\scriptstyle \omega_0\,$, they resonate at multiples of this frequency: $\scriptstyle n\omega_0\,$.
+While stubs function as resonant circuits, they differ from lumped element resonant circuits in that they have multiple resonant frequencies; in addition to the fundamental resonant frequency $\ \omega_0\,$, they resonate at multiples of this frequency: $\ n\omega_0\,$.
 The impedance will not continue to rise monotonically with frequency after resonance as in a lumped tuned circuit.
-It will rise until the point where $\scriptstyle \beta l = \pi$ at which point it will be open circuit.
+It will rise until the point where $\ \beta l = \pi$ at which point it will be open circuit.
 After this point (which is an anti-resonance point), the impedance will again become capacitive and start to fall.
-It will continue to fall until at $\scriptstyle \beta l = 3 \pi /2\,$ it again presents a short circuit.
+It will continue to fall until at $\ \beta l = 3 \pi /2\,$ it again presents a short circuit.
 At this point, the filtering action of the stub has failed.
 This response of the stub continues to repeat with increasing frequency alternating between resonance and anti-resonance.
 It is not only a characteristic of stubs but of all distributed element filters that there is some frequency beyond which the filter fails and multiple unwanted passbands are produced.

-Similarly, a short circuit stub is an anti-resonator at $\scriptstyle \pi /2$, that is, it behaves as a parallel resonant circuit, but again fails as $\scriptstyle 3 \pi /2$ is approached.
+Similarly, a short circuit stub is an anti-resonator at $\ \pi /2$, that is, it behaves as a parallel resonant circuit, but again fails as $\ 3 \pi /2$ is approached.